 - Cook pancakes.
 Coat the preheated griddle with butter then pour 1/4 cup of the batter onto the griddle.
 Add as many pancakes onto the heated surface as can fit without touching.
 Cook on the first side until the edges are slightly browned and bubbles appear, then flip and cook them on the other side for 1 more minute.

 - Serve them.
-Top with maple syrup, fresh fruit, or any of your favorite toppings, and enjoy!
+Add a simple drizzle of maple syrup, fresh fruit, or any of your favorite toppings, and enjoy!

 - Lower the heat as you go.
-Use a griddle at 325°F or a skillet over medium-high heat, however, because you’re working in batches you may need to lower it to medium heat as you continue.
+Use a griddle at 325°F or a skillet over medium-high heat, however, because you’re working in batches you may need to lower heat as you continue.
 That way you won’t burn the outside before the inside has a chance to cook.

 - Batter consistency.
 The batter for banana pancakes is usually on the thicker side.
 However, if you find it is too thick, add a splash of milk.
 If it’s too thin, add a Tablespoon of flour.